RhetTbull/osxphotos/README.md

                                   may create name collisions on export. (e.g. if two files happen to have the same name)

+  --retry RETRY                   Automatically retry export up to RETRY times
+                                  if an error occurs during export.
+This may be useful with network drives that experience
+                                  intermittent errors.

   --export-by-date                Automatically create output folders to
                                   organize photos by date created (e.g.
                                   DEST/2019/12/20/photoname.jpg).